There we go again.

 Sample sachets are handy for travelling

-My main excuse to keep sample sachets is that it’s much easier to travel with them.
-If I’m away for a week or more, I’ll decant my favourite skincare products, but for short trips, I prefer to stick a bunch of samples in my beauty case.
-They don’t take up much room, and when you’re done with them, you can throw them away, thus freeing even more space in your luggage for your new beauty buys.
-And if you travel by plane, you don’t have to worry about them being confiscated by security.
+If I’m away for a week or more, I’ll decant my favourite skincare products.
+But for short trips, I just stick a bunch of samples in my beauty case.
+They don’t take up much room and I don’t have to worry about them being confiscated by airport security.

-Sample sachets allow you to test textures, scents and colours
+Sample sachets allow you to test textures and scents

 What about you?
 Do you find sample sachets handy or useless?